Your university degree will play a big part in helping you get a job; but it is possible to add more skills to your

 - CV Drop

 Start by thinking about the job title itself.
-Naming the role something that top-quality candidates will actually be searching for will not only make them more likely to find and apply for the job, but will also provide them with the scope to research around it for themselves.
+Naming the role something that quality candidates will actually be searching for will not only make them more likely to find and apply for the job, but will also provide them with the scope to research around it for themselves.

 In your job description, detail the responsibilities, day-to-day tasks and the expected outcomes of the role – being as specific as you can about each one.
 You should also mention the support or training they will receive, as well as laying out the path of progression they can expect in this particular role.
-By being explicit about the tasks that the successful candidate will be doing, and the structure of the role, you’ll be more likely to attract the right graduate for the specifications of the job.
+By being explicit about the tasks that the successful candidate will be doing, and the structure of the role, you’ll be more likely to attract the best graduates for the specifications of the job.

-If you want to attract the right candidates to your business, you need to clearly define your expectations and the type of candidate you are looking for.
+If you want to attract the best graduates to your business, you need to clearly define your expectations and the type of candidate you are looking for.
 When a graduate reads your job description, they should be able to ascertain whether they are suitable for the role in terms of skills, qualifications, and experience.
-Be careful, though, to distinguish between requirements and preferences – if you’re open to fresh graduates but you write “2 years’ commercial experience” as a prerequisite on your job description, exceptional candidates might be deterred from applying.
+Be careful, though, to distinguish between requirements and preferences – if you’re open to fresh graduates but you write “2 years’ commercial experience” as a prerequisite on your job description, some great candidates might be deterred from applying.
 Bear in mind that a candidate, particularly in the tech field, might have had a lot of training but very little actual industry experience – so if you’re serious about graduate recruitment, think about what you want to include as absolute requirements on your job description.

 Salary is an important part of a job, but is by no means the only aspect of a role that appeals to graduates.
 In fact, from a survey of 100 graduates we surveyed last year, we found that the biggest career concern (46.2%) was going into a dead-end job or having no career progression.
 For graduates going into their 1st or 2nd job, opportunities for progression, development and variation are of huge importance – so whether your business is able to offer a high salary or not, clearly state in your job description what the employee will gain from the role aside from their monthly pay check.
 By doing so, you’ll ensure that your job description attracts top-quality candidates – people who want to take on big responsibility, grow and progress within your business.